As an online merchant, making your first sale is as symbolic as it is necessary.

-By producing free, valuable content, you will create trust in your brand and keep people informed.
-Blogging also gives you something to share on social media and helps you rank in search engines.
+By producing free, valuable content, you create trust in your brand and keep people informed.
+Blogging also gives you content to share on social media and helps you rank in search engines.

-A simple yet highly effective way to get started with content marketing for your business is to think of all the starting-point queries people have about your products and industry.
-Using your blog, you can answer these queries as individual articles.
+To get started, think of all the starting-point queries people have about your products and industry.
+Use your blog to answer these questions as individual articles.

-As an example, visitors to the Shopify blog are interested in learning about e-commerce and drop shipping among many other topics.
-Because of this, we created content that ranks for terms like “how to sell online” and “how to drop ship.”
+For example, visitors to the Shopify blog might be interested in learning about e-commerce and drop shipping.
+So, they created content that ranks for terms like “how to sell online” and “how to drop ship.”

 Additionally, you can use your blog to offer tips, tutorials, and resources related to your products and the lifestyle around your products.